|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 The floor of the Odeion had been filled with high with several tons of soil in 1060, during the Byzantine era, when it was converted into part of the fortifications around the foot of the Acropolis, known as the "Rizokastron", which included a massive surrounding wall (see illustration below).
 The fortifications were rebuilt and modified several times, including the construction of the Ottoman "Serpentzes" wall in 1687.
 Parts of ancient monuments were commonly used as building material, and marble was reduced to lime for cement.
 All the Medieval and later fortifications were demolished in the mid 19th century as part of the excavation works at the Acropolis.
 Over the centuries much other debris had also fallen into the Odeion from further up the slope.

 The Theatre of Dionysos had become completely buried, with only a slight depression in the earth to betray its presence.
 Most foreign visitors, including Spon, Wheler, Stuart and Revett, took it for the site of the Odeion of Pericles, and thought that the Odeion of Herodes Atticus was the "Dionysiac Theatre".
-It was only in the 19th century that Dr Richard Chandler and Colonel William Martin Leake, having studied the works of previous travellers, ancient authors and more recent information on ancient monuments, carefully studied the area and were able to recognize the individual sites.
+It was only in the late 18th to the early 19th century that Dr Richard Chandler and Colonel William Martin Leake, having studied the works of previous travellers, ancient authors and more recent information on ancient monuments, carefully studied the area and were able to recognize the individual sites.

 Work to clear away the soil and debris in and around the Odeion began in 1848 under the auspices of the Archaeological Society of Athens (founded 1837), their first excavation.
 Excavations continued in 1857-1858, supervised by Greek archaeologist Kyriakos Pittakis (1798-1863).
 Pittakis discovered that the marble of the building was severely calcified and found a one meter deep layer of wood ash and charred roof tiles in the cavea, which has been taken as evidence that the theatre did have a wooden roof, and that it was destroyed by fire, probably during the attack on Athens by east Germanic Heruli tribe in 267 AD.